sashman/blackjex/README.md

 - Some refactoring of constants in the Game module, e.g. score limit of 21 is spread through out a few modules.
 - Try including the server into a Phoenix app and see if it could be integrated via Endpoint and enable HTTP clients.
 - For the docker solution explore a better approach than starting `epmd` manually on the client side.
+- Logging on the server side for service transparency